 “Education is not the learning of facts, but the training of the mind to think.” ― Albert Einstein

 Our mind is a marvelous mechanism with a robust framework for retaining information.
-We need to find ways to engage our minds’ full capacity.
+We need to find ways to engage our memory to its greatest potential.
 Then we can use it for optimal learning outcomes.

 “Live as if you were to die tomorrow.
 Learn as if you were to live forever.” ― Mahatma Gandhi